-Artists inside the industry season is with Don John, a Danish-based artist.
-Well-known for creating unforgettable pieces of art, in which Don uses his unique style of transforming people, nature, and animals.
-Don combines various art disciplines including graffiti, sculpting, and more not forgetting his traditional use of a black marker.
+Don John is a Danish-based artist well-known for creating memorable art pieces with his distinctive technique of transforming people, nature, and animals.
+Don combines various art disciplines, including graffiti, sculpting, and more, not forgetting his traditional use of a black marker.

-Don has exhibited artwork at many exhibitions between Europe and North America, kicking off his first solo journey at Rocket Gallery, Munich in 2008 and consequently leading Don to be recognized and requested to be a part of Urban Nation Berlin one Wall Project.
+Don has exhibited work between Europe and North America, kicking off his first solo journey at Rocket Gallery, Munich, in 2008, consequently leading Don to be recognized and requested to be a part of Urban Nation Berlin one Wall Project.

-This involves bringing five different artists to Berlin each year to create murals for the city.
-To bring more diversity to Berlin’s neighborhoods and help cement Berlin position as recognize destination for Art.
-In this interview Art plugged will be getting to know more about Don John artworks, his inspiration, creative process, and more.
+This involves bringing five artists to Berlin each year to create murals for the city to bring more diversity to Berlin’s neighbourhoods and help cement Berlin’s position as a recognized destination for art.
+In this interview, Art Plugged will get to know more about Don John’s inspiration, creative process, and more.